sophiebatten123/Hangman/README.md

 ## Program Libraries

-The game uses [Rich 10.16.2](https://rich.readthedocs.io/en/stable/introduction.html) Python library to generate styling and color within in game terminal.
+The game uses [Rich 10.16.2](https://rich.readthedocs.io/en/stable/introduction.html) Python library to generate styling and colour within in game terminal.
 This Python library was imperative to the game, making elements of the page easier for the user to distinguish and improving the overall UX (User Experience).

 # Testing
 The game has been manually tested using the following:
-- The code was passed through PEP8 linter and this confirmed there were no problems.
+- The code was passed through PEP8 and this confirmed there were no problems.
 - Code was regularly tested in my local terminal and on the Code Institute Heroku terminal.

 # Bugs

 ## Solved Bugs

-- When writing my code I was getting indentation errors due to either missing a blank line and the end of the document or adding extra white space after a line of code.
+- When writing my code, I was getting indentation errors due to either missing a blank line and the end of the document or adding extra white space after a line of code.
 This was fixed by ensuring all code was appropriately indented and these were highlighted in the 'problems' section of the terminal.
 - Initially the guesses list within my code was returning a blank list after each round of the game.
 This was a result of the list being defined locally instead of as a global variable.
 This issue was fixed by globally assigning the variable using UPPERCASE notation.

 ## Remaining Bugs